The Mole (Australian TV series) season 2: Episode 5

 Sovereign Hill: The players were taken to the gold rush town of Sovereign Hill and told to select the one among them who would most enjoy dressing up in period costume.
 Mal was chosen, and he was told to disguise himself in such a way that the players would not be able to recognize him.
 He had all the costumes and makeup from Sovereign Hill at his disposal.
 Mal arranged to have as many people as possible around him, and discovered an actor on site that greatly resembled him.
 He lent the actor some of his jewellery and shaved off his distinctive goatee to try to complete the misdirection.
 The others had five minutes to gaze out from a height upon the main square in Sovereign Hill, where they were told Mal was hiding.
-If they found him, they'd add $5,000 to the kitty, but if they chose someone thinking it was Mal and it wasn't, or ran out of time, they'd win nothing and Mal would win a free pass through to the next episode.
-The players thought they'd found him just as their time ran out, but they were incorrect in their guess.
+If they found him, they would add $5,000 to the kitty, but if they chose someone thinking it was Mal and it was not, or ran out of time, they would win nothing, and Mal would win a free pass through to the next episode.
+The players thought they had found him just as their time ran out, but they were incorrect in their guess.
 Mal had in fact not dressed in period costume at all - he had posed as a cameraman.